benrobinson88/alphaVantage/README.md

 # alpha_vantage_exploration
-Initial exploration of the Alpha Vantage API
+Initial exploration of the Alpha Vantage API using LSTM.
+Based on a similar project from Boris Banushev.